andycroll/andycroll.com/_posts/2019/2019-03-10-dont-use-instance-variables-in-partials.md

 It might feel easier to leave any instance variables in place and it can also feel redundant to write the additional code needed in order to define the partial’s variables in the call to `render`.
 However, not making these changes will bite you in the end.

 It's certainly _never_ a good idea to create an instance variable to share it between partials.

-Note that there are other issues in the example I've used.
-It looks like the call to `character#features_on_tracks` will probably invoke some sort of database query.